Home > Articles

 Also, since locum tenens providers are usually considered as independent contractors, they will receive 1099 tax forms.
 For those that fall into this category, they should research the tax rules carefully and, if needed, seek advice from tax experts.
 When problems tax problems arise, they are often based on confusion between being an independent contractor and being an employee.
 A locum tenens agency will normally not deduct any taxes, unless specifically directed to do so by the physician.
 Locum tenens agencies also do not normally offer healthcare benefits or insurance, other than medical malpractice insurance.
-Make sure your medical malpractice insurance is “A” rated, get a certificate, and if the insurance is “claims based” make sure you receive a tail letter describing the tail coverage for the work you expect to conduct through the agency.
+Make sure your medical malpractice insurance is A-rated, get a certificate, and if the insurance is “claims based” make sure you receive a tail letter describing the tail coverage for the work you expect to conduct through the agency.

-Generally, housing is most often determined by the contract length.
-For instance, if the job is for two weeks or less, locum tenens will probably be housed at a hotel or an extended-stay motel suite.
+Generally, housing is most often determined by contract length.
+For instance, if the job is for two weeks or less, locum tenens providers will probably be housed at a hotel or an extended-stay motel suite.
 For longer contracts, many agencies prefer to use an apartment or condo in the area.
 Apartments are often more comfortable for the physician and more economical for the agency.

 Addendums and schedules: Most locum tenens agencies will use a general contract, followed by additional schedules or exhibits that outline additional important details.
 Make sure you understand your pay rate, pay date(s), work environment, role and responsibilities including any on-call hours.
 This should all be documented and is often done in a schedule or exhibit that is additional to the contract.

 Government Contracts: In general, there is usually little difference between traditional contracts and government contracts for locum tenens.
 The one exception to this is paperwork.
-The government contract will usually require more input from the provider in form of paperwork.
-In real-life terms this often means it takes a bit longer to get into the government system.
+The government contract will usually require more input from the provider in the form of paperwork.
+In real-life terms, this often means it takes a bit longer to get into the government system.
 For this reason, the sooner a provider gets started, the better.

 Locum tenens providers should keep in mind that most federally run facilities require primary source verification.
 Having to provide this will require time on your part, and the process may take a few months to complete.

 You should also know that most government contracts are based on 90-day blocks of time.
 This can be good news in that it allows the provider a guaranteed 3-month job, often with the option to extend.
-Providers who have worked in a VA facility, for example, will have the opportunity to accept future work at similar institutions.
+Providers who have worked in a Veterans Affiairs (VA) facility, for example, will have the opportunity to accept future work at similar institutions.
 In addition, a physician can work at any VA in the USA with one active license from any of the fifty states.